Skip to main content

 Fuel Moisture: NASA SPoRT Land Information System

 The NASA Short-term Prediction Research and Transition (SPoRT) Center has developed a Real-Time Land Information System (LIS), using satellite-derived datasets, ground-based observations, and model reanalysis to inform weather models with influences from the land surface.
+The link, above, allows you to select data by date and product but, for near real-time observations, the SPoRT Viewer may be easier to navigate and explore.

-Products are updated on a daily basis and include:
+Products are updated daily and include:

 • Volumetric Soil Moisture represents actual moisture in a soil column.